July 5 Jul - 30

 Our Team Leaders were really committed to delivering the programme to the highest standard and I valued their approach in pushing us and always expecting the best from us all.
 I cannot imagine the programme would have been as successful as it was without their reflective and adaptable approach throughout.

 The group will be staying at a backpacker-style guesthouse whilst in Kathmandu.
-Rooms have electricity, minimal Wifi and there’s basic washroom and shower facilities.
+Rooms have electricity, minimal Wifi and there are basic washroom and shower facilities.

 All transport in Nepal throughout the project is provided in the form of rented mini-buses and taxis.
 Our team leaders will be there to meet fellows at the airport.

-Our team leaders are teachers themselves and work closely with the team at our partner organisation to ensure the fellowship and training runs smoothly.
+Our team leaders are teachers themselves and work closely with the team at our partner organisation to ensure the fellowship and training run smoothly.